The rise of cloud manufacturing software, is newer, better?

 With advancing technologies and government initiatives around Industry 4.0, there is a greater push for use of cloud-based systems.
 This is true of all industries, but especially in manufacturing.
 Cloud-based systems can connect people, plant and systems with Internet of Things (IoT).
 This in-turn can enable lights-out automation, improved communication, and it can facilitate remote working too.
 The need for robots and machines in the factory to transmit information is generally understood.
 However, the true benefit comes from moving all systems to be cloud-based.
 Inclusion of cloud manufacturing software alongside cloud-based hardware accelerates the progress you’ll make towards succeeding in the fourth industrial revolution.

 Furthermore, the buying trends are reflecting this.
-According to one study published in 2015, 93 percent of enterprises used cloud-based software or system architecture.
+According to one study, 93 percent of enterprises used cloud-based software or system architecture.
 In addition, use of hybrid cloud systems increased from 19 percent to 57 percent.

 Even platforms like Microsoft Office are moving to cloud; with roughly a third of all Microsoft platform users opting for Office 365 ahead of the traditional on-premise equivalent, Office 2016.